 Students must have completed the relevant UNSW undergraduate degree program for their honours program of interest or equivalent recognised Level 7 qualification at another institution with a major in a stream offered in the program.

 Entry to honours requires a weighted average mark (WAM) of 70 or higher – or equivalent – in the stream(s) seeking to be further studied.

 Contact the Honours Convenor in the relevant school to discuss your eligibility, research topic and honours program options.

 All applications (current UNSW students and external) are to submit an online application.

 The honours mark for the awarding of the class of honours is based on all components of the program.
 It will be determined from the student’s weighted average mark for all of the courses (coursework and thesis/research project).

-Honours will be awarded in the following classes, based on the student’s WAM which will be calculated to 2 decimal places and will not be rounded up or down, students must achieve the minimum cut-off for their class of Honours in order to be eligible:
+Honours classes will be awarded based on the student’s WAM, which will be calculated to two decimal places and will not be rounded up or down.
+Students must achieve the minimum cut-off in the following classes in order to be eligible:

 Where a student fails a course that they later repeat, the fail grade will count toward their program WAM, however only the pass grade will be used in the calculation of an Honours score based on specific course results.